I have lost my pet, what do I do?

-Should you find your animal here, you will be required to provide proof of ownership (photos, vet records) in order to reclaim him/her.
+- Should you find your animal at the shelter, you will need to provide proof of ownership (photos, vet records) in order to reclaim him/her.

-If you do not find your animal at the shelter after you have looked here we recommend you leave detailed information in our “lost animal” book.
+- If you do not find your animal at the shelter when you visit, we recommend that you leave detailed information in our “lost pet” book.
 Please bring a PHOTO and description of your pet.
-APS staff and volunteers will do their best to look for your lost animal amongst those at the shelter based on the information you leave in our book.
-Even with a lost report on file, it is still the responsibility of the owner to continue to visit the shelter to verify that an animal is/isn’t at the shelter.
+APS staff and volunteers will do their best to look for your lost animal amongst those at the shelter, based on the information you provide.

 - However, even with a lost report on file, it is still the responsibility of the owner to continue to visit the shelter to check whether his/her pet has been brought in.